gagolews/clustering-benchmarks/README.md

 of different dimensionalities, sizes and cluster types.

-This is **version 1** (BETA) of the suite, dated XX YYYY 2020 (TODO).
+This is **version 1** of the suite, dated 8 May 2020.
-The contents of this repository (TODO: will be) frozen -- no new datasets will be added here.
+The contents of this repository are frozen -- no new datasets will be added.
 This will ensure that everyone evaluates their methods on the same test data.